 Let that sink in for a moment.

-If something appears in either the construction drawings OR the construction specifications, it’s required.
+If something appears in either the drawings OR the construction specifications, it’s required.
 You can’t ignore one document in favor of the other.
-This approach to document coordination is fundamental to proper contract interpretation.

-This language has been consistent across multiple editions of A201 because it reflects how construction documents work together in contract requirements.
+This language has been consistent across multiple editions of A201 because it reflects how construction documents actually function together.

-When contract discrepancies do occur, A201 doesn’t establish specification precedence or a rigid document hierarchy.
-The architect is responsible for interpreting any inconsistencies between documents through proper document interpretation.
+When conflicts do occur, A201 doesn’t establish a rigid pecking order.
+The architect is responsible for interpreting any inconsistencies between documents.

-The AIA could have easily included language establishing specs over drawings if that was the intent, but they didn’t create such an AIA document hierarchy.
+The AIA could have easily included language establishing specs over drawings if that was the intent, but they didn’t.

 The Practical Reality